favonia/cloudflare-ddns/README.markdown

 | `INTERFACE=iface` | ✔️ | Not required for `local` policies; the tool can handle multiple network interfaces |
 | `CUSTOM_LOOKUP_CMD=cmd` | ❌ | _There is not even a shell in the minimum Docker image._ |
 | `DNS_SERVER=server` | ❌ | _Only the CloudFlare server is supported._ |

-💡 There is no need to specify `--restart=always` because the tool exits only when unrecoverable errors occur.

 </details>